VectorInstitute/Factual-Preference-Alignment/README.md

 ---

-### ⚡ Factual DPO promotes in reducing hallucinations and increase factualness
+### ⚡ Factuality-aware Direct Preference Optimization promotes in reducing hallucinations and increase factualness

 **We invite researchers and practitioners to build upon this framework.**